Monthly archives: July 2010

-We have been working diligently on updating Digging into WordPress and finding the best print-on-demand solution.
-Thanks to your suggestions and ideas for book printing, there were many options to check out.
-After sizing things up, we’re pleased to announce the following:
+We have been working diligently on updating Digging Into WordPress and finding the best print-on-demand solution.
+As we've covered before, the on-demand options we looked at previously left a lot to be desired.
+But thanks to your suggestions and ideas for book printing, there were many additional options to check out.
+So after sizing things up, we're pleased to announce the following:

 Here at Digging Into WordPress, we've attached thumbnail images to every single (non-link-style) post since day one.
 We started before WordPress 3.0 had the specific feature for thumbnails.
 We did it just by attaching a file path to the thumbnail image as a custom field.
 We clearly display each of those thumbnails in the design of the homepage and other various pages where it makes sense.